Phlipinator/RSVP_Eyetracking_Notes/True or false Cognitive load when reading COVID-19 news headlines_an eye-tracking study.md

 #paper

 ## Short Summary ##
 A study is presented in which participants are presented with different news-headlines regarding the COVID-19 pandemic inside of a fact-checking system.
 Cognitive load is measured using pupil diameter.
-*A detailed description on how the base-value for measuring pupil diameter was found.*
+*The average PD during the whole experiment is used as a relative baseline.
+Because the calculation needs to be done in real-time, this approach is not feasible.
+However the basic idea is similar to the concept described in [[Safe and sensible preprocessing and baseline correction of pupil-size data]].*

 ## Interesting Quotes ##
 - "To mitigate the effect of background luminance of pupil dilation, the color and luminance of the fact-checking-system interface was kept constant during the experimental session."